 No-Gi is the common term for Jiu-Jitsu without the uniform.
 You will utilize many of the same concepts as the Brazilian Jiu-Jitsu classes, but the grips are different since you do not have a uniform to grab.
 Typical attire is shorts and a t-shirt.

 What is Sparring and do I have to participate?

 Sparring is a class session where people practice striking techniques live against their partners with intensity that closely mimics an actual bout.
 No one is required to spar, and it is completely optional.
-However, it is a good long term goal to progress from the Fundamentals class to the Advanced class and then eventually try sparring.
+However, it is a good long term goal to progress from a foundation of fundamentals to eventually try out sparring.
 If you do decide to participate in sparring with the coaches’ approval, proper safety equipment is required (16 oz. gloves, shin pads, mouthpiece, groin protector, etc.).
-While there is more contact and intensity in this class, it is still safe and can be done without a great risk of injury.
+While there is more contact and intensity in this class, it is still safe and can be done without great risk of injury.

 How often should I train?

 This answer is variable depending on an individual’s availability and fitness level.
 Like many sports, someone who practices more often, will typically improve faster.
 However, if you are not accustomed to this type of training or need to improve your fitness level, you might start off only training a couple days per week and then build up to more sessions as your body becomes adjusted to the new demands you’re placing on it.
 Also, some people might have a demanding schedule between family, work, or school.
 However at our gym, we help you improve at the pace that works best for your body and schedule.

 Do I have to compete?